designerbrett/trestles-hugo/site/content/post/do-you-know-what-obamacare-open-enrollment-means.md

 ---
 title: Do you know what Obamacare open enrollment means?
 date: 2014-03-11T05:58:00.000Z
-tags: >-
-  List [ "obamacare deadline" "open enrollment" "San Clemente Chiropractor" "chiropractor 92673" "Copious insurance solutions" "obamacare tax penalties" "San Clemente Chiropractic" "Obamacare" "chiropractor san clemente" "Qualifying life event obamacare" "chiropractor 92672" ]
+tags: ["obamacare deadline" "open enrollment" "San Clemente Chiropractor" "chiropractor 92673" "Copious insurance solutions" "obamacare tax penalties" "San Clemente Chiropractic" "Obamacare" "chiropractor san clemente" "Qualifying life event obamacare" "chiropractor 92672"]
 description: >-
   In the good old days of insurance things were a bit more simplified.
 If you wanted insurance and you didn’t have any prior complications you were able to